Skip to content

 • Compulsory excess – this is set by your car insurance provider.
 If you make a claim on your policy, you’ll have to contribute this amount to your claim.

 • Voluntary excess – you choose how much to pay, on top of the compulsory excess.
 By offering to pay a higher excess, you can get a cheaper premium.
-But be sure you can afford to pay both the compulsory and voluntary excess.
+But be sure you can afford to pay both the compulsory and voluntary excess if you need to.

 Can I add additional drivers to an electric vehicle insurance policy?